JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Ram_Das_Hyms.md

 God protects the true Guru :—

-The true Guru who claspeth God to his heart 1s inscrutable.
+The true Guru who claspeth God to his heart is inscrutable.
 None can touch the true Guru on whose side God is.
-Devotion to God 1s the true Guru’s sword and armour by which the torturer death 1s destroyed.
+Devotion to God is the true Guru’s sword and armour by which the torturer death is destroyed.
 God Himself is the protector of the true Guru, and will save all who follow him.
 Him who meaneth evil to the true Guru the Creator Himself will destroy.
-This 1s the word of the true God’s court ; the slave Nanak uttereth this prophecy.
+This is the word of the true God’s court ; the slave Nanak uttereth this prophecy.

 Whether asleep or awake man should remember God :—

-What 1s sleeping? what waking? the holy are the acceptable.
+What is sleeping? what waking? the holy are the acceptable.
 They who never forget God are perfect and distinguished.
 They obtain the true Guru from the Merciful One, and fix their thoughts on him night and day.
 May I continue to meet such persons and obtain honour at God’s gate !